rotten4pple/ipaserver-1/README.md

 	1. enter correct .pem/private key path for ssh with key connction in ansible.cfg

-	2. There are 2 main variables that need to be provided external to the role that have no default.
+	2. There are 3 in variables that you could provide in vars/private-idm.yml to override default one. this file is in .gitignore will not be checkin. .

-    		ipaserver_admin_password
-    		ipaserver_dir_admin_password
+                ipaserver_admin_password  - admin password for freeipa server ipaserver_dir_admin_password -Directory Manager password for freeipa server migrateSrc_ipa_dir_admin_password - Migrating src directory maanger
         copy vars/private-idm.yml.sample to vars/private-idm.yml and enter default for passwords. you might also change the password as run time.

-	3. update roles/ipaserver/defaults/main.yml to set default values likes domain name, realm etc.
+	3. update roles/group/all.yml to set default values likes domain name, realm etc.

-	4. update hostnames/IPs in hosts file
+	4. update hostnames/IPs for each role  in /hosts file

 To install IPA Master server:
 	ansible-playbook -i hosts -v ipamaster.yml

+To Migrate a old IPA server to this ipa master server
+	set migrate_enable to True in all.yml
+	ansible-playbook -i hosts -v  --tags migrate ipamaster.yml To install IPA Replica Server
+	ansigle-playbook -i host -v ipaReplica.yml

 troubleshoot/lession learned: